emmanueltouzery/prelude-ts/README.md

 concepts accessible and productive in typescript.

 It provides [persistent](https://en.wikipedia.org/wiki/Persistent_data_structure)
-immutable collections (Vector, Set, Map, Stream), and constructs such as Option.
+immutable collections (Vector, Set, Map, Stream), and constructs such as Option, Either and Predicate.

 ```typescript
 Vector.of(1,2,3)